Waziup/learning-center-content/content/en/courses/6.WebApps/5.MQTT_protocol/_index.md

 Before receiving any value, the UI could look like this without any populated value,

+The image below shows how the UI should appear before any data has been received.

 ![mqtt-empty](./img/mqtt1.png)

 Issue the curl command below to push a sensor to the wazicloud.